Media Networks & Internet Broadcasting NAICS 516210

 Recent Developments

-- Media network & internet broadcasting industry employment and average wages for nonsupervisory employees decreased slightly during the first month of 2025, according to the US Bureau of Labor Statistics (BLS).
-Media networks & internet broadcasters significantly decreased their prices during 2024, according to the BLS.
+- Media network & internet broadcasting industry employment increased slightly and average wages for nonsupervisory employees decreased slightly during the first two months of 2026, according to the US Bureau of Labor Statistics (BLS).
+Media networks & internet broadcasters slightly decreased their prices during the first three months of 2026, according to the BLS.
 Linear broadcasting networks primarily derive revenue from affiliate fees and advertising sales.
 Internet broadcasters rely on monthly or annual subscription fees and to a lesser extent, advertising, for revenue.

 Industry Revenue